 To create dynamic applications using Rails, developers must have the ability to continuously refine and optimize their code.
 When you are using Ruby on Rails to build web applications and services, you are often working at a rapid pace.
 To keep pushing forward and rolling out brand new features for your web applications, you need the right support systems in place.

+Feature flags let you launch new features and change your software configuration without (re)deploying code.
 Rails feature flags provide developers with a much-needed safety net.
 Rails feature flagging tools ensure your web applications and services are always in a releasable state.
 If you are experimenting with new features and trying to develop new functionalities for users, feature flagging allows you to isolate new features away from the main web application.

 In our short guide on Rails feature flagging, we will cover everything you need to know about Rails feature flags and how developers can leverage these for smooth app deployments.
 When developers learn about the potential benefits of Rail feature flags, they are immediately hooked.
 Teams understand how much of an impact feature flagging can have on their deployments.

 If you are struggling to deliver smooth app deployments, you should consider isolating new and experimental features using Rails feature flags.
 With the right feature flagging solution in your corner, you can deploy ambitious features without worrying about putting the overall user experience at risk.
 In other words, feature flagging is perfect for risk mitigation.